crazy-piggy/crazy-piggy/README.md

 Please try: https://github.com/crazy-piggy/ChemisCraft & https://github.com/Funny-Developers/MvZJE

-`Also try SquidCraft and ElementEra!`
+`Also try SquidCraft by squid233 at Overrun Organization, ElementEra by baka4n and Elevator by squid233!`

 If you want to contact me, please email me at zhu290400233@126.com or 2904004233@qq.com or zhu2904004233@outlook.com.